Primary Care Providers

 Liver disease toolkits

-Discover Hepatic Health toolkits for HCV, HBV and NASH and NAFLD, with resources covering prevention, testing, guidelines and more.
+Discover Hepatic Health toolkits for HCV and HBV, with resources covering prevention, testing, guidelines and more.

 - Hofstraat SHI, et al. Current prevalence of chronic hepatitis B and C virus infection in the general population, blood donors and pregnant women in the EU/EEA: a systematic review.
 Epidemiol Infect 2017;11:1-13.